Tentative agreement between union and BRI averts strike - Westfair Communications

-A tentative agreement was announced this afternoon between 32BJ SEIU and the Building & Realty Institute of Westchester & the Mid-Hudson Region (BRI) that averts a strike that had been threatened by 1,400 workers at residential buildings in the Hudson Valley region.
+A tentative agreement was announced the afternoon of Sept.
+30 between 32BJ SEIU and the Building & Realty Institute of Westchester & the Mid-Hudson Region (BRI) that averts a strike that had been threatened by 1,400 workers at residential buildings in the Hudson Valley region.
 The union had taken a strike vote on Sept.
 20.

 The agreement is subject to ratification by the union membership.